-How To Learn To Play Anything You Want On Guitar - 3 Steps For Practicing Guitar Effectively
+How To Play Anything In Your Guitar Playing - 3 Steps For Effective Guitar Practice

 by Tom Hess

-1. You never learned the correct steps to follow when practicing to play anything you want on guitar (I’ll list these steps for you in a moment).
+1. You never learned the effective guitar practice steps to follow when practicing to play anything you want on guitar (I’ll list these steps for you in a moment).

-Note: even though the video above is a demonstration of how to practice guitar correctly using only a single context (arpeggios), the general process for solving problems applies in the same way to EVERY technique and musical style (from shred guitar string skipping licks to blues guitar double stops, to chord changes on acoustic guitar).
+Note: even though the guitar playing video above is a demonstration of how to do effective guitar practice using only a single context (arpeggios), the general process for solving problems applies in the same way to EVERY technique and musical style (from shred guitar string skipping licks to blues guitar double stops, to chord changes on acoustic guitar).

-Here is how to apply the steps from the video you watched to learning to play anything you want on guitar:
+Here is how to apply the steps from the video you watched to play anything you want in your guitar playing:

-Step 1: Think Like A Doctor When You Practice Guitar
+Guitar Playing Action Step 1: Think Like A Doctor When You Do Effective Guitar Practice

-The cardinal mistake many guitarists make when practicing is trying to fix symptoms (perceived problems) in their playing, rather than focusing on ROOT causes (actual problems).
-This is especially common among self-taught guitar players, who were never taught how to correctly practice guitar.
+The cardinal mistake many guitarists make when practicing is trying to fix symptoms (perceived problems) in their guitar playing, rather than focusing on ROOT causes (actual problems).
+This is especially common among self-taught guitar players, who were never taught how to correctly do effective guitar practice.
 As you saw in the video above, it’s very easy to misdiagnose a problem and to wrongly assume that you understand its cause, only to waste weeks or months practicing the wrong things - making little/no progress.

 The best way to avoid wasting time on mere symptoms of problems and to really improve your guitar playing, is to get feedback from an expert guitar teacher who can analyze your technique and pinpoint the exact things that are holding you back.
 In addition to giving you the immediate fix to your guitar playing challenges and frustrations, working with a proven teacher will help you to ultimately become your own guitar teacher and fix your guitar playing problems by yourself.
 This is by far the biggest benefit of guitar lessons, and is the reason why guitarists who study with a great teacher become better players much faster than those who are self-taught.

 This is no different than going to a doctor with some symptoms of not feeling well or having specific aches and pains in your body.
-Instead of prescribing medicine for the most obvious surface-level symptom of a problem, a good doctor traces every symptom all the way to its root causes and treats them, making you feel fundamentally better (eliminating all the original symptoms at the same time).
+Instead of prescribing medicine for the most obvious surface-level symptom of a problem, a good doctor traces every symptom all the way to its root causes and treats them, making you feel fundamentally better.
 Note that a doctor wasn’t born knowing how to correctly identify and fix health problems - these skills/knowledge are all acquired and learned.
 The same can be said about your guitar playing: even if you struggle with correctly identifying the causes of your guitar playing problems right now, you absolutely CAN learn to overcome them and (over time) become your own guitar playing doctor.

 After you identified the problem that is holding you back from playing what you want on guitar, the next step is to learn how to correctly isolate it, so it can be fixed.
 As you saw in the video above, identifying the specific problem (the hammer on and pull off in that specific example) was NOT enough by itself.
 The next step is to put the problem into enough of the original context to turn it into a self-sufficient exercise.
 “Self-sufficient” means that you do not need to look for any additional guitar exercises to overcome it - the problem BECOMES your exercise.